10 Best Perfumes Under $50 in 2026 – Affordable Scents That Smell Expensive

 Rayhaan Elixir

-Often available under $50 on discounters at the time of writing, but pricing varies by region and stock.
+Often available under $50 on discounters, but pricing can change by region, stock, and discounts.

 4) Afnan Turathi Blue